Jeanselme/Map_generator/README.md

 ## Library
 Needs PIL and random.
-Compiled with python3.4
+Executed with python3.4